User Guide

 Styling example

-Column aligns and widths are given using special instructions at the beginning of a table cell.
+Various cell attributes can be given using special instructions at the beginning of a table cell.
 The general syntax is:

 instructions.
 Cell Content

+Cell attributes can be used to specify column aligns and widths.
 Here are a few examples that show what’s available:

 <.
 Align to left, (align:left).
 Also align to left